RiskeyL/apitesting/README.md

 # apitesting
-This s s sd is a testing repository for the API doc tutrials I'm currently on.
+This again s s sd is a testing repository for the API doc tutrials I'm currently on.